jarviscog/dominion-engine/README.md

 ## High level overview

-#### Node
+### Node
 The game history is represented as a tree of nodes.
-Nodes are operations That will happen in a game, and should be atomic and simple.
+Nodes are operations that will happen in a game, and should be atomic and simple.
 An example tree may look something like this:

 ```
 Root